sematext/docs/docs/logs/rsyslog.md

 **logsene-syslog-receiver.sematext.com** (or **logsene-syslog-receiver.eu.sematext.com** if using Sematext Cloud Europe) on **port 20514**.

-As with TCP or UDP, specify the LogseneFormat template for authorizing with your Logsene application token:
+As with TCP or UDP, specify the LogseneFormat template for authorizing with your Logs App token:

 ``` bash
 $ModLoad omrelp